'Journey to the West'

-The classic Chinese epic, Journey to the West, is the tale of four travelers (technically five: the Buddhist monk Xuanzang, Monkey, Pig, Sand Demon and a dragon prince who acts as the monk's horse), who experience many thrilling adventures before returning home to China.
+The classic Chinese epic, Journey to the West, is the tale of four travelers (technically five: the Buddhist monk Xuanzang and his three protectors, Monkey King, Monk Pig, and Sand Monk, plus a white dragon prince who acts as the Xuanzang's horse), who experience many thrilling adventures in their quest for Buddhist scriptures in India, before returning home to China.
+(Some of the original palm-leaf manuscripts and Buddha figurines are rumored to be in an underground palace at the Big Wild Goose Pagoda in Xi'an.)

-Journey to the West is attributed to Wu Cheng'en - it was published anonymously in 1592 during the Ming era.
+Journey to the West is attributed to Wu Cheng'en - it was published anonymously in the 16th century during the Ming era - but oral versions of its folktales were circulating much earlier.
 The myth also echoes Lao Tzu (Laozi), the legendary founder of Taoism, whose journey into the vast western desert on his water buffalo was interrupted only long enough for him to write down the Tao Te Ching.

 Modern Chinese literature has repeated this journey, notably Gao Xingjian's wonderful Soul Mountain (1990), Xu Xing's You Can Have Whatever’s Left (1996) and Ma Jian's Red Dust: A Path Through China (2001), to name but three.
 Nowadays it's the domain of many urban bloggers traveling to Tibet and Xinjiang.
 A movie version of 2013, Stephen Chow's Journey to the West: Conquering the Demons uses the story as its starting point.
 The film was a massive box office hit in China (poster detail below):